pierre-cm/galbe/docs/reference/cli.md

 # CLI

-A Command Line Interface is shipped with Galbe package.
+A Command Line Interface is shipped with the Galbe package.
 You can use it to perform useful tasks around your application.

 After [Installing Galbe](getting-started.md#automatic-installation), the CLI will be available locally to your project.